-Singlehanded competitors in the Middle Atlantics must not have reached their 15th birthday during the year of competition.
-Each doublehanded competitor must not have reached their 16th birthday during the year of competition and they must be members of the same JSA member program.
+The Competitors in the Middle Atlantics must not have reached their 15th birthday for Optimists or 16th birthday for Club 420s during the year of competition.
+Both crew members of double-handed boats must be members of the same program.
 Competitors must supply their own boats.
-The top two teams from the JSA Club 420 Championship and the top two sailors from the JSA Optimist Championship are invited to compete at the Middle Atlantic Midget Championship.
+The top two teams from the JSA Club 420 Championship and the top two sailors from the JSA Optimist Championship will be invited to compete at the Middle Atlantic Midget Championship, and others may be invited if the top two are unavailable.
 The qualifying events may be changed as needed at the discretion of the JSA to resolve scheduling or other logistical issues that may arise in any calendar year.
-Entry fees for JSA-sponsored sailors or teams will be paid by the JSA following completion of the Middle Atlantics.